NAME

 Executes program arguments, but sends it

-signal (default SIGTERM
+signal (default SIGTERM) after

 signal-after, and SIGKILL